 Summaries should always be concise and to the point, giving the employer a snapshot of who they’d be hiring.
 The bottom line is, you want to show you are qualified and driven to succeed.

-For some, the alternative profile — known as a resume objective — may be a better option.
+For some candidates, an alternative option for a resume profile may work better.
+Early career candidates may benefit from a resume objective instead of a professional summary.
 Read our guide on resume objectives to see many examples and decide if this is a better option for you.

 STEP 2